Can you believe it? Water softeners do not make spot free water

 Now, Ion Exchange Softeners:

-Ion exchange softeners exchange salt for hardness minerals in the water.
+Ion exchange softeners (aka salt-based softeners) exchange salt for hardness minerals in the water.
 The white spots left behind are salt.
 Just like ion bond softening the spots simply wipe up and minerals do not stick to surfaces.

 Because softeners leave white spots you might be wondering why soften your water.
 As you can see, when it comes to white spots, the real benefits of softened water are the reduced effort required to clean up the spots and keep your home looking its best.